aldenpoole1/ymcaProject/README.md

 # ymcaProject
-Project for building camp schedules at the Y, doubles as final project for AppDev I
+<p align="center">Project for building camp schedules at the Y, doubles as final project for AppDev I</p>

 Will have: